emilyb7/emoji-check/README.md

 ## What's this for?

-`emoji-commit-message-validator` helps enforce some basic commit-message hygiene across a codebase by prompting developers to start their commit messages with an emoji.
+This package helps enforce some basic commit-message hygiene across a codebase by prompting developers to start their commit messages with an emoji.